 Students are eligible for admission to any general academic teaching institution (4-year state university) if they have completed the Recommended / Distinguished Achievement Program or Foundation High School Plan.
 Students graduating on the Minimum Program may not be eligible for admission to a 4-year university.
 The legislation also adds the requirement that students in the top 10 percent of their high school graduating class are eligible for automatic admission to institutions of higher education only if they have completed the Recommended / Distinguished Achievement Program or the Foundation Distinguished Level diploma program.
+The University of Texas at Austin accepts the top 7 percent.

-(Requirements for graduation plans to earn a high school diploma are on page 12-13.)
+(Requirements for graduation plans to earn a high school diploma are on pages 12-13.)